 Bitter Springs & Mataranka

 About 100 kilometres south of Katherine is Bitter Springs and Mataranka Hot Springs.
-These refreshing natural hot springs are a popular rest stop for weary travelers.
+These refreshing natural hot springs are a popular rest stop for weary travellers.
 Soak in the warm turquoise water of the thermal pools surrounded by pandanus, paperbarks and palm forest.

 You will see plenty of Agile Wallabies lazing around nearby.

 Elsey National Park

 Elsey National Park is an hour’s drive south of Katherine and best known as the setting for the Australian novel ‘We of the Never Never.’
 Mataranka is the land of the ‘Never Never’ made famous by Elsie Gunn who endured ongoing hardship by settling this untamed country.